 Kate has a particular interest in the intersection of family law and human rights: she has advised on claims against local authorities under the HRA 1998, and has acted in matters involving publicity and freedom of speech in relation to family proceedings.

-Her intensely client-focussed and empathetic approach makes her an excellent choice in matters involving vulnerable parties, whilst her incisive and rigorous cross-examination style is well-suited to fact-finding hearings on complex and serious matters.
+Her intensely client-focussed and empathetic approach makes her an excellent choice in matters involving vulnerable parties, whilst her rigorous cross-examination style is well-suited to fact-finding hearings on complex and serious matters.
+Her clinical negligence practice informs her ability to deal with complex medical evidence.

-Kate acted pro bono for the applicant journalist in this case involving an application for disclosure of a wide range of material in a set of public care proceedings.
+Kate acted for a journalist making an unprecedented application to view a range of material in a set of public care proceedings, for the purposes of public interest investigative journalism.View case >

 Kate’s defence work includes matters in the Crown Court and Magistrates’ Courts, where she has particular experience acting on behalf of vulnerable defendants.
-She is also a Level 1 Prosecutor, and has prosecuted lists in the Magistrates’ Courts as well as Crown Court matters including POCA confiscation proceedings.
-She is an engaging and persuasive advocate, with a practical and focussed approach to case-preparation.
+She is also a Level 1 Prosecutor, and has prosecuted lists in the Magistrates’ Courts as well as Crown Court matters including POCA confiscation proceedings following complex conspiracy prosecutions.
 Her experience in the family courts makes her particularly capable of dealing with matters involving domestic abuse.

 She has an efficient and effective approach to paperwork and is able to produce precise and detailed written pleadings and advices in circumstances where time is of the essence.